 I don’t have much to add beyond Blount’s summation.
-The Coen Brothers recently adapted this book to film and the first half is so faithful that, if you’ve seen the movie, the book reads like a script.
+The Coen Brothers recently adapted this book to film and the first half is so faithful that the book reads like the film’s script if you’ve seen it.
 Fortunately, the second half is different enough that it doesn’t feel wholly redundant.
-This deja vu is the price you pay if you read a great book after watching a faithful adaptation.
+This deja vu is the price you pay when reading a great book after watching a faithful adaptation.

 The book follows Mattie Ross on her quest to avenge her father’s death.
 In her words (first-person narration):